 The December 29th G/60 event at the Portland Chess Club had 22 players.
 Yogi Saputra of Albany Oregon won the event with 3.5-.5.
 Gregori Alpernas of Lake Oswego Oregon handled the TD tasks.
 The crosstable can be found on the USCF website.

-The United States will play in the Pan American Team Championship, stuff a qualifier for the 2013 World Team Championship.
-The event will be held January 24-30 in Campinas, search Brazil, thumb near Sao Paulo.
+The United States will play in the Pan American Team Championship, a qualifier for the 2013 World Team Championship.
+The event will be held January 24-30 in Campinas, Brazil, near Sao Paulo.

 The US team, in the absence of Hikaru Nakamura and Gata Kamsky, who have prior commitments to compete in conflicting events in Wijk aan Zee and Gibraltar, will consist of Alex Onischuk, Varuzhan Akobian, Alex Lenderman, Ray Robson and Sam Shankland.
 Yury Shulman will serve as team coach and John Donaldson as team captain.